forewarned is forearmed

 taking a step back is a lot harder than expanding

-In the blog about the pitfall of not taking enough time for the development and production process I mentioned that it can take over a year to make your first collection – if it’s a modest collection of 4 or 5 designs.
+In the blog about the pitfall of not taking enough time for the development and production process I mentioned that it can take over a year to make your first collection – if it’s a modest collection of 3 or 4 designs.
 Adding more designs means a lengthier process.

 Developing one design can cost up to a couple of thousand euros.
 You don’t have to be a math genius to see that a 10+ collection will quickly become quite expensive.